Best Cartoon Characters With Short Hair (Female & Male Icons)

 M.K.
 (Epic)

-M.K. from Epic - short hair cartoon
+M.K. from Epic short hair animated character with practical haircut

 Hair type: Short practical cut